Eleven-year-old River Willison burst open the door after school one January afternoon to find his mother overwhelmed.

 But federal law is clear: No matter how rich or poor a public school is, the district must still offer and fulfill individualized education programs (IEPs) for every child who is eligible for one.
 The legally binding documents are intended to help kids with disabilities reach general education goals.

-Chapter one: Early School Failures Spark School Refusal
+Early School Failures Spark School Refusal:

 Medical providers who evaluated River wrote in records, reviewed by KING 5, that the Bellingham School District failed to consistently implement his IEP or follow his behavior intervention plan.
 The missteps began, they said, when River was enrolled at Geneva Elementary School during first grade and the start of second grade.